 Atmosphere setup is uniform across tests.
 Each emitting component is modeled as a geometrically thin, fully ionized hydrogen atmosphere; specific intensities are drawn from \texttt{NSX-H} lookup tables \citep{Ho_2001}.
 The resulting spectra are then attenuated using the same $N_{\mathrm H}$ above.
 For any instrument-response handling and the full per-component quantities, we refer the reader to \citet{Choudhury_2024_waveform}, whose setup we follow here.

-\subsection{Resolution Tiers Setup}
+\subsection{Resolution tiers setup}

-We evaluate two resolution tiers designed for distinct purposes: (i) a \emph{standard} tier that is sufficiently accurate for routine inference at practical cost, and (ii) a \emph{high-resolution} tier intended to match the fidelity of the ``Ultra''-style reference settings in \citep{Choudhury_2024_waveform}.
+We evaluate two resolution tiers designed for distinct purposes: (i) a {standard} tier that is sufficiently accurate for routine inference at practical cost and (ii) a {high-resolution} tier intended to match the fidelity of the ``Ultra-style" reference settings in \citep{Choudhury_2024_waveform}.
 To isolate the effect of surface discretization, we vary only the active number of surface patches within each hotspot.
 All other precision controlled parameters are held fixed at high values comparable to those used in rigorous code-verification runs.
-These choices ensure that numerical errors from phase/energy discretization and per-patch ray statistics are already sufficiently small.
+This ensures that numerical errors associated with phase and energy discretization, along with per-patch ray statistics, are negligible.
 The remaining lever on accuracy and speed is the surface discretization.

 Table~\ref{tab:tiers} summarizes the two tiers detailed resolution setup.
-The ``high-resolution'' tier uses an active $256\times256$ surface tiling per hotspot, which is \emph{comparable} to the surface discretization commonly used in ``Ultra''-level resolution tier (e.g., in \texttt{X-PSI}).
+The ``high-resolution'' tier uses an active $256\times256$ surface tiling per hotspot, which is {comparable} to the surface discretization commonly used in ``Ultra-level" resolution tier (e.g., in \texttt{X-PSI}).
 The ``standard'' tier uses $128\times128$ patches per hotspot and is intended to keep numerical systematics below typical Poisson counting uncertainties for representative NICER-like exposures, while offering a substantial speedup.
 Because our codebase differs in architecture and algorithms from other frameworks, a one-to-one mapping of resolution settings is not straightforward; by “comparable” we mean that our tiers achieve similar accuracy to the production-grade benchmarks reported by \citet{Choudhury_2024_waveform}.

 In our test runs, both CPU and GPU implementations produce phase-resolved, energy-resolved waveforms under identical physics and numerical settings.
 For validation, we compare our waveforms to a trusted reference (eg. \texttt{X-PSI} Ultra-resolution setup in \citet{Choudhury_2024_waveform}) and require fractional residuals $\lesssim 10^{-3}$ (i.e., $\lesssim 0.1\%$) over phases where the flux is non-negligible.
 Small, localized deviations may occur near the photon number extremes.
-These phases carry very low counts and have negligible impact on likelihood evaluations used in pulse-profile inference.
+These phases carry very low counts and have negligible impact on likelihood evaluations used in pulse profile inference.